top of page

 Other safari companies exist.
 None other supplies these or comparable materials.

 PILOT’S ADVANCE PREPARATION KIT© We produce a substantial packet of material designed to familiarize pilots with southern African air space, rules of the air, and other information important to your Self-Fly Safari.
 The materials are made available online on a complementary basis to each Self-Fly Safari pilot.
 Pilots should study the material before arriving in South Africa.
-Homework should be done before arrival in South Africa.
-Included in the packet’s contents are: Private Pilot’s Aviation Law.
-This booklet is a summary of South African flight rules.
-You’ll refer to this booklet when completing the Air Law written exercise that is part of the pilot license validation process.
-Dull reading but a necessary reference; Glossary of Flying in southern Africa.
-This alphabetical listing of terms used by aviators throughout southern Africa is compiled by African Aero Adventures.
-It is also a useful reference for the Air Law written exercise. - Guide to visual landmarks.
-Some audio with actual radio transmissions used in areas where you’ll need to know what’s being said and how to respond.
+Included in the packet’s contents are: Aspects of Air Law and differences to that of your home country, a guide to South African airspaces, the effects of density altitude and how to compensate for these, a complete guide to radio procedures in areas where you’ll need to know what’s being said and how to respond.
 Pilots and ATC personnel often speak heavily accented English.
-This essential guide includes a written transcript of the audio.
-You’ll also have a guide to landmarks for position reporting in Johannesburg’s congested airspace.
+All aspects will be also be briefed fully on arrival as part of your validation process.

 COCKPIT TRIP KIT© We prepare an extensive detailed flight guide, tailored to the route you will fly.
 The flight planning for a Self-Fly Safari is done for you.
 It is detailed in the Cockpit Trip Kit©.
 No two guides are identical.
 Each is divided into several sections contained in a buffalo-hide folder with clip, in a loose-leaf format.
 One section includes flight planning information, route checkpoints, distances, significant airspace, navigation and communication frequencies, a progressive list of alternates, descriptive enroute and destination notes and photographs or Google images of destination airstrips.
 Another section, a glossary, defines terms and phrases used in Southern African aviation.
 Others deal with using telephones in the region, filling out ICAO flight plans and more.
 The guide is intended as a practical aid for pilots flying in this unfamiliar environment.
 It does not substitute for thorough flight planning by the PIC.